Klortho/Eutils-JSON/test/README.md

 These need to be done

-- Add something to verify that the system and public identifiers in the instance documents are correct
+- Add a check to verify that the system and public identifiers in the instance documents are correct.
+All the ones in a given sample group should be the same.

-- Need to add new-style system identifiers (see Confluence page) to fetchDtd

-- Add a switch to take DTDs from the filesystem.

-- It should also be able to validate the JSON output directly from the new utilities, when that's deployed.

-- CIDX in ergatis use case:
-    - It should also be able to use JSON XSLTs that were already generated.
-    - It should get the XML from a command-line utility, and wrap it somehow.

-- Add jslint4java validation.

 - Enable it to use local copies of DTDs, instead of fetching them from the server.
 This should be implemented with a catalog file.